 Crimson Pygmy Barberry (Berberis thunbergii var. atropurpurea 'Nana')

 Crimson Pygmy or Japanese Barberry is an invasive species that has been banned several States.
 The dense foliage is a great home to ticks.
-Some think the spread of Japanese Barberry has also helped the spread the tick-borne illness Lyme disease.
+Some think the spread of Japanese Barberry has also helped the spread of tick-borne illnesses such as Lyme disease.

 18 of 18